guilhermelawless/pfuclt_omni_dataset/README.md

 ## Documentation

-Admittedly not very well done, we have doxygen auto-generated documentation in https://guilhermelawless.github.io/pfuclt_omni_dataset/doc/html/c++/index.html
+Not very detailed but we have doxygen auto-generated documentation in https://guilhermelawless.github.io/pfuclt_omni_dataset/doc/html/c++/index.html